 Tommy Wilkinson is a lecturer in the Health Economics Unit, University of Cape Town.
 He previously worked on the iDSI program NICE International, London, and the University of Witwatersrand, Johannesburg, leading on technical assistance projects in low- and middle-income countries, including health technology assessment capacity strengthening and economic evaluation methodology research.

 Damian Walker is Deputy Director of Data and Analytics in the Global Development Division at the Bill and Melinda Gates Foundation.
 Damian is a health economist with more than 20 years of experience in international health economics, focusing on the evaluation of health programs in low- and middle-income countries.
-Prior to joining the Foundation, he was an Associate Professor at Johns Hopkins University.
+Prior to joining the Foundation in 2010, Damian was an Associate Professor at Johns Hopkins University.

 David Wilson is a Senior Program Officer in Decision Sciences at the Bill and Melinda Gates Foundation, Adjunct Professor of Allocative Efficiency at the Burnet Institute, and founder of the Optima Consortium for Decision Science.
 He works on the creation and use of public goods for decision-making in health and development in low- and middle-income countries.